Instance-Optimality of Bidirectional PageRank Estimation: Lower Bounds

 \begin{proof} Based on the structure of $G$, we construct $G^-$ by performing the following operations.

 First, we remove all edges with both endpoints in $W$, i.e., edges internal to $W$.
 This does not change the in- or out-degrees of any vertices outside $W$.
 We then arbitrarily partition $W$ into two subsets, $\Wisolated$ and $\Wout = W \setminus \Wisolated$, with $|\Wisolated| = \lceil (\eps/2) |W|\rceil$ and $|\Wout| = \lfloor (1-\eps/2)|W|\rfloor$.
 Next we cut all edges incident to $W$.
 For each vertex $v\not\in W$, by \Cref{lem:setW} (c), we know that $v$ had fewer than $(1-\eps/2)|W|$ in-neighbors in $W$, and we can now assign $v$ exactly the same number of in-neighbors in $\Wout$.
 This implies that the total in-degree of $v$ is unchanged.
 We do exactly the same for the out-neighbors and out-degree of $v$.
 As a result of these changes, all nodes in $\Wisolated$ have neither in-edges nor out-edges.
 We denote the resulting graph as $G^-$.
 Note that all the above modifications are confined to vertices in $W$, and no vertices are added or deleted.
-Therefore, $G^-$ has the same vertex set as $G$ and differs from $G$ only in the edges internal to or adjacent to $W$, completing the proof. \end{proof} Using $G^-$ as the basis, we are now ready to construct $G^+$.
-We show that:
+Therefore, $G^-$ has the same vertex set as $G$ and differs from $G$ only in the edges internal to or adjacent to $W$, completing the proof. \end{proof}